 With many business transactions, one of the most common mistakes consumers make is to take the easy option when it comes to referrals.
 We make the mistake of thinking everyone is going to give us good advice.
 The sad truth is, many people provide recommendations because there is something in it for them, knowing it is not the best available option for you.

 For example, when we purchase property, we get advice on who we should engage for the building inspection, conveyancing, property management, finance, insurance, gardeners, cleaning and maintenance contractors.
-This is the reason many businesses try and roll in as many of these services as they can and call themselves a “one stop shop”.
-The trouble is, the more services you have under the one roof, the less focus there will be on doing one thing well.
-There is also conflict of interest in many situations.
+This is why many businesses try and roll in as many of these services as they can and call themselves a “one-stop shop”.
+The trouble is, the more services you have under one roof, the less focus there will be on doing one thing well.
+There is also a conflict of interest in many situations.

-This then leads us to the reason why you should engage an independent property management company.
-When we give you our opinion on a potential purchase for instance, our aim is to help you have the best possible investing experience and to attract the best possible return.
-We are focused on managing the risks to ensure this from the very beginning until the very end.
-We understand that if you have a negative experience, it’s likely you will sell the investment and never invest in property again!
-Some traditional style Real Estate Agents with a combination rental management and sales have been known to encourage investors to sell when it might not be the right time and rub their hands together when they bank that hefty sales commission.
+This leads us to why you should engage an independent property management company.
+When we give you our opinion on a potential purchase, our aim is to help you have the best possible investing experience and to attract the best possible return.
+We are focused on managing the risks to ensure this from the beginning until the end.
+We understand that if you have a negative experience, you will likely sell the investment and never invest in property again.
+Some traditional style Real Estate Agents with a combination of rental management and sales have been known to encourage investors to sell when it might not be the right time and are rubbing their hands together when they bank that hefty sales commission.

-After almost 25 years in the property management industry, I see this occur regularly and I also deal with the consequences to the investor.
-So, next time you are tempted to take the easy option with a “one stop shop” solution, or you are offered a referral, do your research before you make the decision to entrust a Property Manager with your financial future.
+After almost 25 years in the property management industry, I see this occur regularly, and I also deal with the consequences to the investor.
+So, next time you are tempted to take the easy option with a “one-stop shop” solution or you are offered a referral, do your own research first before you decide to entrust a Property Manager with your financial future.